IbrahimNM/iSeefood/README.md

-# SeeFood_AI
+# iSeefood
-An AI class that can determine if the passed image is food or not.
+A python program that uses a trained AI to recognize food in images.